Acer pseudoplatanus

 The sycamore can grow to a height of about 35 m and the branches form a broad, rounded crown.
 The bark is grey, smooth when young and later flaking in irregular patches.
 The leaves grow on long leafstalks and are large and palmate, with five large radiating lobes.
 The flowers are greenish-yellow and hang in dangling flowerheads called panicles.
 They produce copious amounts of pollen and nectar that are attractive to insects.
 The winged seeds or samaras are borne in pairs and twirl to the ground when ripe.
 They germinate freely in the following spring.

 In its native range, the sycamore is associated with a biodiverse range of invertebrates and fungi, but these are not always present in areas to which it has been introduced.
-It is sometimes planted in urban areas for its value as an amenity tree.
+It is sometimes planted in urban areas for its value as an ornamental.
 It produces a hard-wearing, creamy-white close-grained timber that is used for making musical instruments, furniture, joinery, wood flooring and kitchen utensils.
 It also makes good firewood.
-The rising sap in spring has been used to extract sugar and make alcoholic and non-alcoholic drinks.
-Bees collecting the nectar make honey.
+The rising sap in spring has been used to extract sugar and make alcoholic and non-alcoholic drinks, and can be processed into a syrup similar to that of the sugar maple.
+Bees often collect the nectar to make honey.

 Taxonomy and etymology

 Acer pseudoplatanus was first described by the Swedish naturalist Carl Linnaeus in his Species Plantarum in 1753.
-It is the type species in the maple genus Acer.
+It is the type species in the maple genus Acer, which is in the soapberry family Sapindaceae.
 Many forms and varieties have been proposed, including natural varieties such as var. macrocarpum Spach, var. microcarpum Spach, and var. tomentosum Tausch, and forms such as f. erythrocarpum (Carrière) Pax, f. purpureum (Loudon) Rehder, and f. variegatum (Weston) Rehder.
 These are all now considered to be synonyms of Acer pseudoplatanus L.

 The specific name pseudoplatanus refers to the superficial similarity of the leaves and bark of the sycamore to those of plane trees in the genus Platanus, the prefix pseudo- (from Ancient Greek) meaning "false".
 However, the two genera are in different families that are only distantly related.
 Acer and Platanus differ in the position in which leaves are attached to the stem (alternate in Platanus, paired or opposite in Acer) and in their fruit, which are spherical clusters in Platanus and paired samaras (winged fruit) in Acer.

 The common name "sycamore" was originally applied to the fig species Ficus sycomorus, the sycamore or sycomore referred to in the Bible, that is native to Africa and Southwest Asia.
 Other common names for the tree include false plane-tree, great maple, Scottish maple, mount maple, mock-plane, or Celtic maple.